 - Wear comfortable footwear: ask yourself what shoes you own that even if you wore them 24-7 without a break they would still feel comfortable.
 For many travelers, packing multiple pairs of shoes isn’t an option.
 Forgo looking cute for something with durability and support.
 You want to be able to dance your butt off and enjoy your time, not sit it out because those Stone Dogs are barking!

-- Food: there’s a restaurant in the hotel lobby and places to eat nearby, but pack yourself some granola bars, protein shake powder, or anything that constitutes a quick and easy snack for when you realize you forgot to eat (it will happen).
-The consuite is a JordanCon-run hotel suite with free snacks and drinks, and it’s a great place for a quick bite in between panels.
-It also tends to be a bit quieter than the main floor and offers a chance to meet other con attendees—there are always friendly faces in the consuite—check the JordanCon program or app for its operating hours.
+- Food: there’s a restaurant in the hotel and places to eat nearby, but pack yourself some granola bars, protein shake powder, or anything that constitutes a quick and easy snack for when you realize you forgot to eat (it will happen).
+The consuite is a JordanCon’s hospitality suite for all participants and provides snacks, drinks, and meals each day.
+It provides an opportunity to meet other con attendees while you’re in line (which can sometimes get long at mealtimes) —check the JordanCon program or app for its operating hours.

 - Water: while there’s plenty of hotel-offered jugs of ice water outside the panels, bring your own reusable water bottle to refill over the weekend.
 Your drink won’t look like everyone else’s, a refillable bottle will hold more than the glasses offered by the hotel, and it’ll be less likely to spill.
 Keeping hydrated—and keeping that hangover at bay, if you’re the type to imbibe—is an essential to ensuring a good JordanCon weekend.